 - Oil : I recommend using a neutral flavor oil like sunflower oil.
 I tried making this with olive oil and I don't think the two of them work well together.

-- Fruit Salt or Soda : This is what makes the dhokla fluffy.
+- Fruit Salt or Soda : This is what makes the Khaman fluffy.
 Make sure your Eno or Soda are not to old or else it won't create the necessary reaction.
-More details in Common Mistakes & How to fix them,
+More details in Common Mistakes & How to fix them.

-- You will also need, ginger, green chillies, lemon juice, fresh cilantro and optionally shredded coconut.
+- You will also need salt, sugar, water, green chillies, fresh cilantro, and optionally shredded coconut.

 See recipe card for quantities.